 If you’re tired of the mundane and looking for the kind of tour that will keep you on the edge of your seat look no further than the Jamaica Swamp Safari Village Tour.
 This experience is much more than your typical tour and allows you to get as close as you’ve probably ever been to live crocodiles, and you’ll remain on the lookout throughout the tour for animals, including the gray fox, the Jamaican Boa Constrictor, monkeys, the Jamaican Coney, and more.
 Ask about visiting the Kanaga House where the crocodile jumping scene in ‘Live and Let Die’ was shot!

 Notorious pirate Henry Morgan once used this site as a lookout, but today Firefly in Jamaica refers to the hilltop home of playwright, Sir Noel Coward.
 It was also his final resting place.
 The property, a one-bedroom home, still houses some of the playwright’s photos and paintings, and his pianos remain in place.
 Guided tours are available of Firefly, during which you can learn about the playwright’s history, and about Jamaica’s pirate ridden past.
-The major highlight is the magnificent view of the coast from this amazing vantage.
+The major highlight of this Ocho Rios attraction is the magnificent view of the coast from this amazing vantage.

 Did you know that there are camels Jamaica?
 Well there are, and while on the island you can pay a visit to Yaaman Adventure Park, which is the only place on the island where you can embark on a Camel Trekking Safari Experience.
 During the Safari experience, you’ll be immersed in the Jamaican countryside, and you’ll get better acquainted with the camels which are friendly and surprisingly affectionate.
 At the end of this great Ochos Rios excursion, participants receive a one-of-a-kind ‘Camel Driver’s License’!